agentrickard/domain/README.txt

 hosts.
 However, security standards dictate that cookies can only be read from the issuing domain.

+If you use the same top-level domain for all sites, setting the $cookie_domain as specified in INSTALL.txt will allow for multiple logins.
+For example, a
+$cookie_domain = '.example.com' will work for the following domains:

+  example.com
+  one.example.com
+  two.example.com
+  my.user.example.com

-As a result, you may configure your site as follows, but when you do so, users cannot be logged through a single sign in.
+However, if configure your site as follows users cannot be logged in with a single login cookie.

   example.com
   one.example.com